chinatsu/gen2022/README.md

 some scripts to generate a spotify playlist exlusively with tracks from 2022, based on data from various sources

+these scripts were used to make this playlist: https://open.spotify.com/playlist/3yfiGFlPTMTBfKJeqGA4sm

 ## requirements

 install poetry and run `poetry install`